Cyber-Incident-Monitor/TraCINg-Server/README.md

 | 32		| MS SQL		| Attack on a Microsoft database server										|
 | 40		| SMB			| Attack on a SMB file server											|
 | 50		| VoIP			| Attack on a Voice over IP device										|

+Note that these attack types are based on the ability of [dionaea](http://dionaea.carnivore.it/) to distinguish between these types of attacks.

 ## Examples ##
 Websites running this server: